philipp-baumann/leaf-starch-spc/README.md

 sudo docker run -d -p 8787:8787 -e PASSWORD=spcclover -v "${pwd}:/home/rstudio" -e USERID=$UID leaf-starch-spc
 ```

-4. 2.
-Port-forwarding: The RStudio server service running within the
+4. 2.  **Local port-forwarding via ssh**: The RStudio server service
-        docker image on the remote VM can be tunneled into your local
+        running within the docker image on the remote VM can be tunneled
-        browser session using ssh port forwarding.
-This is extremely
+        into your local browser session using ssh port forwarding.
+This
-        convenient because you one can do interactive data analysis with
+        is extremely convenient because you one can do interactive data
-        “local feel”.
+        analysis with “local feel”.

 <!-- end list -->